14 Free Things To Do in San Diego with Kids

 For more information about all of the San Diego beaches, check out this link.

-This museum is an actual Navy aircraft carrier complete with 29 restored aircrafts from World War II to Operation desert Storm.
-Kids can even climb in the cockpit of several aircrafts!
+The USS Midway Museum is a Navy aircraft carrier complete with 29 restored aircrafts from World War II to Operation Desert Storm.
+Kids can climb in the cockpit of several aircrafts!
 Children 5 and under and active-duty military personnel get free admission with a valid ID.